MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 <!-- cSpell:ignore wordpress -->

-Use [Azure Front Door](/azure/frontdoor/front-door-overview), [Azure Kubernetes Service](/azure/aks/intro-kubernetes), [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction) and other Azure services to deploy a highly scalable and secure installation of WordPress.
+This example scenario is applicable for any larger installation of WordPress with storage-intensive requirements.
+It uses [Azure Front Door](/azure/frontdoor/front-door-overview), [Azure Kubernetes Service](/azure/aks/intro-kubernetes), [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction) and other Azure services to deploy a highly scalable and secure installation of WordPress.

 ## Architecture